-Equipment Registration and/or Permit Expenditures
+Equipment Registration Expenditures

-Expenditure values within this category are calculated based on itemized receipts for eligible registration and/or permit expenditures.
+Expenditure values within this category are calculated based on itemized receipts for eligible registration costs.

-- Provide registration invoice and proof of payment (credit card/cash receipt/cashed check or bank statement). - > Only TME/Club owned equipment is eligible for reimbursement. - Provide canal permit invoice and proof of payment of permit(s) credit card/cash receipt/cashed check or bank statement). - > Only TME/Club issued permit(s) eligible for reimbursement.
+- Provide registration invoice and proof of payment (credit card/cash receipt/cashed check or bank statement). - Only TME/Club owned equipment is eligible for reimbursement. - Permits provided as supporting documentation must be clearly associated with a piece of equipment listed on the TME Equipment Summary or clearly identifiable as TME owned.